DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 | **Model of Growth** | **Scaling.** Add more identical parts, increase speed and output. | **Maturing.** Deepen relationships, wisdom, and resilience. |
 | **Communication** | **Command & Control.** Information flows down hierarchy. | **Relationship & Story.** Information flows through web of relationships. |

-## The Great Takeover: Installing the Engine
+## The Great Takeover: Installing the Machine

-"The original human tribe was a Family," Dr. Chen explained.
+"The original human tribe was a Kin," Dr. Chen explained.
 "It was messy, inefficient, and based on the complex bonds of kinship and love.
 It was the Potter's studio."

 "The takeover was the moment the Clockmaker seized control of the studio.
 They looked upon the messy, unpredictable family of humanity and saw only a chaotic, inefficient system.
 Their solution was to dismantle the family and rebuild it as an engine."